 LESBIAN, GAY, BISEXUAL, TRANSGENDER AND QUEER AFFAIRS (LGBTQ): 352-294-7851

 Internships and Practicum Opportunities: MCDA has internship and practicum opportunities for graduate students interested in gaining experience around issues of diversity, inclusion, equity, and social justice.
-Examples of positions in MCDA include: Coordinator of first year student success initiatives such as PODEMOS and PAACT, intern for the Gatorship Social Justice Retreat, practicum student for the University Minority Mentor Program, and summer intern for Multicultural and Diversity Affairs.
+Examples of positions in MCDA include: Coordinator of first year student success initiatives such as PODEMOS and PAACT, intern for the Gatorship Social Justice Retreat, practicum student for the University Multicultural Mentor Program, and summer intern for Multicultural and Diversity Affairs.

 Opportunities will be listed below as they become available.